xjzhaang/xjzhaang.github.io/_pages/projects.md

 # header:
 #   og_image: "software/spatial_weighting.png"
 ---
-I have had the opportunity contribute to some projects.
+I have had the opportunity contribute to the following projects.

 # BioimageLoader